 Submitted a final Inclusionary Housing Plan for review and approval by the Director of Planning and Development that is certified as compliant by the Director of Planning and Development with the information required to be included in such Plan pursuant to §5.11.8. of the Zoning Ordinance.

-Submitted engineering, utility and drainage plans, an Operations and Maintenance plan for Stormwater Management, for review and approval by the City Engineer.
+Submitted engineering, utility and drainage plans, and an Operations and Maintenance plan for Stormwater Management (O&M), for review and approval by the City Engineer.
 Once approved, the O&M must be adopted by the petitioner and recorded at the Middlesex South District Registry of Deeds.
 A copy of the recorded O&M shall be filed with the Engineering Division of Public Works, the City Clerk, the Commissioner of Inspectional Services, and the Director of Planning and Development.

 Submitted a final Construction Management Plan (CMP) for review and approval by the Commissioner of Inspectional Services in consultation with the Director of Planning and Development, the Fire Department, the Commissioner of Public Works, and the City Engineer in accordance with Condition #35.